laperlej/zellij-sessionizer/README.md

 This plugin is based on ThePrimeagen's tmux sessionizer [script](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer)

+The plugin is configured with a list of directories.
+When open, it will display a list of all the subdirectories(1 deep) for selection.

-The idea is to have a folder with all your projects/repos/workspaces and use a script to select a folder and create a session at that folder with both it's name and cwd set to the folder.
-It is a very efficient way to create new sessions.
+When a directory is selected, a new session will be created with it's name and cwd set to the directory.

+If the session already exists, it will attach instead.

+The main difference with the built-in filepicker is that the search is done over a single combined flat list so there is no need to navigate the file system.

 ## Usage

 - up/down arrow: select previous/next folder
 - enter: create session based on selected folder
-- a search bar: search for a folder.
+- other characters will populate a search bar.
 Currently uses naive search, fuzzy find will come soon.

 ## Installation